mesosphere/d2iq-engineering-blog/content/posts/azure-windows-worker/index.md

 ## Deploy Calico to Windows nodes
 The Calico DaemonSet for Windows needs some information of `kubeadm-config`.
 The ConfigMap is created in namespace `kube-system`.
 Calico runs in namespace `calico-system`.
-If you don't want to run Calico parts in both namespaces you can copy the ConfigMap to the namespace `calico-system`:
+If you don't want to run Calico parts in both namespaces, copy the ConfigMap to the namespace `calico-system`:

 ````
 $ kubectl get configmap kubeadm-config -n kube-system -o yaml --kubeconfig ${CLUSTER_NAME}.kubeconfig | sed 's/namespace: kube-system/namespace: calico-system/' | kubectl create --kubeconfig ${CLUSTER_NAME}.kubeconfig -f -